rjankie/qafedev.github.io/07_DataStoreOperations.md

 ```
 Since the scope of the pipe is the event, the variable "myVar" is cleared as soon as the event ends.
 In the case above the value of "myVar" is still available in the UI component "pipeStoreResult".

-Note that, instead of assigning a value to "myVar" directly, we have given it the value of a UI component.
+Note: instead of assigning a value to "myVar" directly, we have given it the value of a UI component.
 In this case the component is a text field, but it could be many other components types as well.

 Also note that in the example above we use the set built-in.
 In this built in a value is stored in a (UI) component.
-Since the pipe store is the default source the tag 'src="pipe"' could have been left out of the QAML code.
+Since the pipe store is the default source, the tag 'src="pipe"' could have been left out of the QAML code.

 ### 7.3 User storage